 Wedgwood is mid-century ranch country: 1950s and 1960s single-story homes on quarter-acre lots, with pockets of teardown rebuilds at the southern edge.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Wedgwood home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Wedgwood home turns on neighborhood-level math.

 How are Wedgwood property taxes calculated?